Holme House is a men’s prison in Stockton on Tees, northeast England.

 Secure video calls

 Secure video calling is available at this prison.
 Family and friends need to download the purple visits app, create an account, register all visitors, and add the prisoner to their contact list.

-Residents have phones in their rooms but can only make outgoing calls, so they will always have to call you.
+Prisoners have phones in their rooms but can only make outgoing calls, so they will always have to call you.
 They have to buy weekly phone credits to do this and can call you anytime between 6:30am and 11:30pm.